Okay, so you knew Japan’s highest mountain Fuji. You might even have climbed the mountain yourself a few years ago when you lived in Japan.

 The Japanese are friendly towards foreigners, but it is often hard to make a close friend.
 However, it isn’t completely impossible!
 To integrate in Japan simply means being a part of their social circles.
 Patience, humility, understanding, kindness, and sake will help you in making friends easily and in no time!

-Those are the 4 terms that accurately describe Japan and its society to help you to better understand Japan and its culture.
+We introduced you to 4 terms that describe certain aspects of Japan and its society to help you to better understand Japan and its culture.

-We hope this article gives you a more detail insight into the famous, however unfortunately not well-known among foreigners, Japanese concepts as well as the Japanese culture.
+We hope this article gives you a more detail insight into the famous, however unfortunately not well-known among non-Japanese, Japanese concepts as well as the Japanese culture.
 Happy learning!